 Allrize Debuts Agentic AI, Advancing Legal Workflows With Autonomous Intelligence

-Fort Lauderdale, FL, Sept.
-09, 2025 (GLOBE NEWSWIRE) -- AllRize, a leading innovator of AI- powered software solutions for law firms, today announced the integration of Agentic AI capabilities into its law practice management platform.
+Fort Lauderdale, FL – September 9, 2025 - AllRize, a leading innovator of AI- powered software solutions for law firms, today announced the integration of Agentic AI capabilities into its law practice management platform.
 Built on Microsoft Dynamics 365 and hosted on Azure as a SaaS offering, the AllRize platform provides software modules for marketing, CRM, matter management, document management, and accounting.
 Modules can be deployed together as a single solution or independently based on the needs of the law firm.

 With the addition of Agentic AI, AllRize empowers law firms with the flexibility to leverage AI technology either reactively in response to prompts, or proactively as an automated problem solver, depending on their needs and comfort with AI technology.
 AllRize has embedded advanced AI agents into each of its software modules and enables law firms to automatically execute multi-step legal workflows across Outlook, Teams, Sharepoint, and more.